Software manual

 AGNI.energy.radtrans!Method

-Calculate radiative fluxes using SOCRATES.
+Calculate radiative fluxes using the desired scheme.

 Arguments: